Anisotropic active Brownian particle with a fluctuating propulsion force: Abstract

 \section{Abstract}

 The active Brownian particle (ABP) model describes a swimmer, synthetic or living, whose direction of swimming is a Brownian motion.
 The swimming is due to a propulsion force, and the fluctuations are typically thermal in origin.
 We present a 2D model where the fluctuations arise from nonthermal noise in a propelling force acting at a single point, such as that due to a flagellum.
 We take the overdamped limit and find several modifications to the traditional ABP model.
 Since the fluctuating force causes a fluctuating torque, the diffusion tensor describing the process has a coupling between translational and rotational degrees of freedom.
-An anisotropic particle also exhibits a noise-induced induced drift.
+An anisotropic particle also exhibits a mass-dependent noise-induced drift, which does not disappear in the overdamped limit.
 We show that these effects have measurable consequences for the long-time diffusivity of active particles, in particular adding a contribution that is independent of where the force acts.

 \textit{[Note: at the end of the paper is a Nomenclature of mathematical symbols, in the order introduced.]}